-Additionally there is a link below to access the topics being studied by half term.
+Additionally there is a document below to access information about the topics being studied by half term.

 We are rewarded through Team Points for the right attitude to learning, effort and behaviour.
 Our behaviour is monitored through the SCARF principles – Safe, Caring, Achieving, Respectful and Friendly.

-Each day someone will be awarded The Star of the day!
+Each day someone will be awarded the Daily Scarf Award.
 This is someone who has stood out in some way, either by the work they have completed, the effort they have put into their work, how they have behaved or how they have treated other people.
-They get to wear our special star badge and are treated like a VIP the following day!
+They get to wear our special scarf award badge, receive a certificate and are treated like a VIP the following day!

 In due course, children will have spellings sent home to practice, with a weekly spelling check.